Portable Dalek Voice Modification Ring Modulator Circuit

 Other Notes

-If you were viewing the schematic published on this page a while back, there was a mistake in it around R3, and the Q2 biassing.
+If you were viewing the schematic published on this page a while back, there was a mistake in it around R3 and the Q2 biassing.
 I'd changed this on the original schematic while building the breadboard, but failed to update the change to this site.
 Naughty!
 Thank-you to the observant viewer who pointed this out via email.
+If you want more loudness, you can use an ancient TBA820M or similar audio output amplifier chip after the volume control.
+I've since soldered the LT44 transformers directly into the board.
+A lightly driven double diode limiter in the oscillator is better if you want to create a less distorted sine wave over a wider range of frequencies for doing more pure and higher oscillator frequency ring mod effects.

 Navigate Up